lucascampardo1/lucascampardo1/README.md

 I am an extremely adaptable person, thriving both in independent work and collaborative team environments.
 My strong problem-solving skills enable me to tackle challenges efficiently, always aiming for effective and creative solutions.

-Actually I work with WordPress Development but I'm also deepning my studies in privacy and data protection, learning about LGPD and GDPR, focusing on best practices for secure development and compliance.
+Actually I work with Networking Admin and Helpdesk but also I'm learning C/C++

 ## 🚀 Certifications
 **cPanel Professional Certified (CPP):** Holder of the cPanel Professional certification, ensuring proficiency in web hosting management and server administration.